Tag Archives: learning disabilities

 Until the day I was asked to stay after one of my first-year university tutorials.

-My T.A was about five years my senior; a only fact that made the ‘no-notice’ discussion bearable.
-Well, far less intimidating than if it had been my professor that is.
+My T.A. was about five years my senior; a fact that only made the ‘no-notice’ discussion bearable.
+Well, far less intimidating than if it had been my professor, that is.
 As I approached the vacant seat reserved for me, she slid papers from a folder.
 Immediately, I recognized them as two of my own assignments.
 One had been a five page, take home article; typed double spaced as required.
 The other was a handwritten, in-class essay.

 Hey, it was the nineties.